chainbound/echo-docs/docs/3-usage/1-api-interface.md

       usePublicMempool,      // (Optional) Boolean, If true, the bundle will also be propagated to the public mempool
                              //   through Fiber's internal network.
 Defaults to false.
                              //   WARNING: Using this flag will void the privacy guarantees of the bundle, making it
-                             //   frontrunnable by anyone else, including other MEV searchers. awaitBuilderResponses, // (Optional) Boolean, If true, the HTTP request will hang until all builders have
+                             //   frontrunnable by MEV searchers.
+      awaitBuilderResponses, // (Optional) Boolean, If true, the HTTP request will hang until all builders have
                              //   responded, and the result will contain a `builderResponses` field.
 Defaults to false. awaitReceipt,          // (Optional) Boolean, If true, the HTTP request will hang until the bundle is either